Psychological drama

-Psychological drama, or psychodrama, is a subgenre of drama and psychological fiction literatures that generally focuses upon the emotional, mental, and psychological development of the protagonists and other characters within the narrative, which is highlighted by the drama.
-It is widely known as one of the main subgenres of psychological fiction; the subgenre is commonly used for films and television series.
+Psychological drama, or psychodrama, is a subgenre of drama and psychological fiction literatures that generally focuses upon the emotional, mental, and psychological development of the characters within the narrative, which is highlighted by the drama.

 Discussion of the subgenre

 The roots of the subgenre can be traced back to the early 20th century, emerging from a rich tapestry of literature that focused on the inner workings of the mind.
 As cinema evolved, filmmakers began to see the potential for the medium to explore complex psychological themes and narratives.

 Characteristics

-Similar with these psychological genres, but rather than using imagery to provoke fear, suspense or terror, they utilize dramatic settings to elicit a strong, emotional value from audiences.
+Similar to these psychological genres, but rather than using imagery to provoke fear, suspense or terror, they utilize dramatic settings to elicit a strong, emotional value from audiences.
 Psychological dramas commonly deal directly with the psychological state and mental health, emphasize on emotional conflicts and often serve as a portrait of introspective personal struggle.

 It can be also characterized as primary character-driven, in which attention will be particularly paid to the psychology of the characters, to their intimate problems more than to the storyline context.
 The characters are confronted with doubts, dilemmas or inner personality conflicts.
 The challenges they encounter will often force them to react, making them go through a whole psychological process during the film, even a metamorphosis.